As-12/Learn-CMake/Basics/Project-4/README.md

 A good discussion is listed here. https://stackoverflow.com/questions/140061/when-to-use-dynamic-vs-static-libraries

-A simple project with a compiled dynamic library.
-Ideally one CMake project will build dynamic library and the other project will consume it.

-In this project, a shared library math_library is built under folder Library with associated header file.
+In this project, a shared library math_library is built under Library/.
-Another project, Consume, leverages the shared library generated from Library.
+Another project, Consume, leverages the shared library.

 ```
 Project-4$ tree